A Treatise on Differential Geometry and its role in Relativity Theory: Differential structure on the manifold

 There is a nice geometrical picture of Lie dragging of a vector field with respect to another vector field.
 Let $\lambda$ and $\mu$ be the parameters corresponding to the vector fields $V$ and $W$ respectively.
 Suppose the point $P_2$ is Lie dragged along the congruence of $V$ to the point $Q_2$ by a parameter distance $\Delta \lambda$ and then $Q_2$ is Lie dragged to the point $Q'_3$ along the integral curve $b$ of $W$ through a parameter distance $\Delta \mu$.
 On the other hand, if we first Lie dragged the point $P_2$ along $a$, the integral curve of $W$ through a parameter distance $\Delta \mu$ and reach to the point $P_3$ and subsequently $P_3$ is Lie dragged to $Q_3$ along the congruence of $V$ through the parameter distance $\Delta \lambda$.
 In general, $Q_3$ and $Q'_3$ are distinct points but if the vector field $W$ is Lie dragged by $V$ then the dragged integral curve $a'$ coincides with the integral curve $b$ and consequently $Q_3$ and $Q'_3$ are same point.
 Therefore, successive Lie dragging of two vector fields with respect to each other does not depend on the order of the vector field.
 So mathematically, we write

 Using this idea of Lie dragging, we now introduce the notion of Lie derivative which is essentially a derivative operator along a given congruence.
 In general, there are two inherent difficulties to define derivatives of vectors and tensor fields.
 The primary difficulty is that there is no mechanism to compare vectors (or tensors) at different points on the manifold (in Euclidean space, one set of basis vectors cover the whole space, so comparison of vectors at different points has no problem).
 This difficulty is resolved using the idea of Lie dragging along the congruence of a given vector field.
 The second problem is to define distance between points (in Euclidean space or manifold with metric distance is well defined).
 However, we consider the congruence of the given vector field and derivative is defined only along the congruence by defining the distance as the difference between the parameter values at the points on the congruence.
-Therefore, it is possible to define the Lie derivative only along the congruence of a given vector field as follows:\\\\ Let $\textit{\textbf{V}}$ be a given vector field whose congruence is parameterized by $\lambda$.
-For a scalar function having values $f(\lambda)$ and $f(\lambda +\Delta \lambda)$ at parameter points $P(\lambda)$ and $Q(\lambda +\Delta \lambda)$, we define a new function $f_d$ by dragging $f$ from $Q$ to $P$ so that $f_d(P)=f(Q)$, {\it i.e.}, $f_d(\lambda)=f(\lambda +\Delta \lambda)$.
-Then the Lie derivative of $f$ at $P$ is denoted by $L_{_V}f$ and is defined as
+Therefore, it is possible to define the Lie derivative only along the congruence of a given vector field as follows:\\